scoconno/scoconno.github.io/Teaching/Intro/6/Essay.md

 ## Further Instruction

 + This essay covers material contained in ch.8.1---8.3 and [Handout 6.](\Teaching\Intro\6\Handout)
 + Note that this is a dialog.
 Imagine the way dialogs go.
 There is some back and forth.
 There is humor.
 There are jibes.
-There are serious moments and light moments.
-Your submission should be written accordingly.
-Give your characters names.
+Characters have names.
+Write your dialog accordingly.
 See any play for some ideas on format.
 + Allow your characters to question each other, rebut each other, etc.
 + In explaining the argument that life is meaningless, make sure that the angel uses Tolstoy's fable of the cave.
-+ In explaining his subsequent claim that life is meaningful, be as specific as you can in explaining *what* that meaning consists in.
++ In explaining Tolstoy's subsequent claim that life is meaningful, be as specific as you can in explaining *what* that meaning consists in.
 + Your choice should be guided by your evaluation of the two arguments.
-Don't say which conclusion you accept.
-This part of your argument should focus on assessing the logic and premises of the respective arguments.
+Don't merely say which conclusion you accept.
+This part of the dialog should focus on assessing the logic and premises of the respective arguments.